saurav193/capstone_BIBA/doc/internal_report.md

 The data used in this iteration of modeling can be found [here](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/data/train_data.zip).
-On Google Drive, it is saved as `playground_stats_capped.csv`.
+On Google Drive, it corresponds to `playground_stats_capped.csv`.
 The major difference between this dataset and the previous one is the range of the target variable. `unacast_session_count` values over 3000 were normalized to fall between 3000 and 4000.

 Preprocessing techniques were reconsidered.
 As for imputation, we began